NimaSoroush/differencify/README.md

   });
 });
 ```
-As you can see, you don't need to return `result` as `toMatchSnapshot` will automatically validate result.
+As you can see, you don't need to return `result` as `toMatchSnapshot` will automatically validate the result.
 See more jest examples [here](src/integration.tests/integration.test.js).

 ### Test <span style="color:green">PASS</span>